Mary Helen Roberts

 Mary Helen Roberts (born September 14, 1947) is an American politician who is a member of the Democratic Party.
 She is a former member of the Washington House of Representatives, representing the 21st district from 2005 to 2015.
 She did not seek re-election in 2014 and was succeeded by Strom Peterson.

 Born in Portland, Oregon, Roberts spent her childhood in Portland, Corvallis, Oregon and Southern California.
-After graduating from high school, she spend one year at Oregon State University and then transferred to UCLA, from where she graduated.
+After graduating from high school, she spend one year at Oregon State University studying mathematics and then transferred to UCLA, from where she graduated with a bachelor's degree in political science.